algorithmsbooks/decisionmaking/README.md

 ### First printing

 * [p.
 108] Ex 5.4: Make edge E->D in the PDAG directed (thanks to Nikhil Raghuraman)
 * [p.
+121] Alg 6.2: Caption updated to reflect that algorithm returns the value of information (thanks to Griffin Holt)
+* [p.
 157] Ex 7.9: Change solution to "then both policies are optimal" (thanks to Liam Kruse)
 * [p.
 174] Fig 8.13: Changed "polynomial" to "quadratic" (thanks to Balduin)
 * [p.
 192] Ex 9.5: Change N(s0) to 1, as count is not incremented until after exploration (thanks to Paul Diederichs)